Jeremy J. Wheaton, President and Chief Executive Officer, ECMC Group; President and Chief Executive Officer, Zenith Education Group

-Greg Van Guilder, Chief Financial Officer of ECMC Group
+Heidi Johnson, Chief of Staff, ECMC Group

 Prior to joining ECMC Group, Ms. Strehl was vice president of human resources in the for-profit higher education industry for several years.
 From 1998 to 2012, she served in various human resources roles at Cargill, Inc., including enterprise human resources leader, organization effectiveness practice leader, human resources process leader and human resources generalist.

 Ms. Strehl has 20 years' experience in human resources, with more than 16 years in a leadership position.
 She leads with energy—creating an environment that enables individuals to fully use their talents to execute against the company's mission and drive value for the organization.

 Peter Taylor is the president of ECMC Foundation.
 In his role, Mr. Taylor has led more than $90 million of investments in initiatives affecting educational outcomes, especially among underserved populations, in the areas of college success and career readiness.

 Before joining ECMC Foundation, Mr. Taylor served as executive vice president and chief financial officer for the University of California system.
 During his time there, he oversaw all aspects of financial management at the 10 campuses and the five academic medical centers.

 Most of Mr. Taylor's professional career was in investment banking, with nearly 16 years in municipal finance banking for Lehman Brothers and Barclays Capital, where he was managing director for the West Coast Fixed Income Group.
 Before obtaining his master's degree, he spent six years on the legislative staff of the California State Assembly Majority Leader working at the state capitol in Sacramento.